Hsury/Geetest3-Crack/README.md

 {'code': 0, 'workers': 1, 'pending': 0, 'doing': 1, 'done': 39}
 ```

-*Refer to [demo.py](https://github.com/Hsury/Geetest3-Crack/blob/master/demo.py) for more examples*
+*Refer to [test.py](https://github.com/Hsury/Geetest3-Crack/blob/master/test.py) for more examples*

 ## Disclaimer

-The project is for study and technical communication only, do not use it for illegal purposes
+The project is for study and technical communication only, do not use it for illegal purposes!

-I don't take any responsibility if legal dispute occurs
+I don't take any responsibility if legal dispute occurs.

 ## License

 Geetest3 Distributed Cracking Platform is under The Star And Thank Author License (SATA)

-This project is released based on the MIT protocol and adds the SATA protocol

-You are obliged to like this open source project and consider giving the author an appropriate reward ∠( ᐛ 」∠)＿
+You are obliged to star this open source project and consider giving the author appropriate rewards ∠( ᐛ 」∠)＿